woman checking if loans affecting mortgage

 • Utility contract.

-Can You Still Get A Mortgage If You Have A Loan?
+Can You Still Qualify For A Mortgage If You Have Another Loan?

-Once you’ve answered your initial "does having loans affect getting a mortgage?" question, you might be wondering whether all hope is lost.
+Once you’ve answered your initial "Does having loans affect getting a mortgage?" question, you might be wondering whether all hope is lost.
 But thankfully, that's not the case.
 It is possible to get a mortgage and have a personal loan at the same time!
+It’s all about managing loans for mortgage eligibility.

 Even though lenders take all your debts into account, it won't necessarily prevent you from receiving a mortgage.
 When providers look at your financial climate, they'll look at whether you have enough money to take on additional finance.
 If you can afford the extra, you'll gain approval.